Hamza-Mahmood-3811/GitPages-simple-web-app/README.md

 # GitPages-simple-web-app
-The purpose of this repository is to make a simple website and host it on GitPages, for learning purposes.
+The purpose of this repository is to make a simple static website and host it on GitPages, for learning purposes.

+Simple GitPage project